Practice Areas

 Mary previously served as an Assistant United States Attorney for the Southern District of New York, directing investigations and prosecutions of fraud, public corruption, and financial crimes.

 Today, she represents clients in connection with allegations of marketing manipulation, securities fraud, money laundering, insider trading, Foreign Corrupt Practices Act violations, criminal antitrust violations, tax fraud, off-label marketing, False Claim Act violations, mail and wire fraud, public corruption, computer fraud, healthcare fraud, art forgery and theft, and other matters.
 She has also served as an integrity counsel to a hedge fund and as a monitor in the construction industry.
 She regularly conducts confidential internal investigations for companies, secondary schools, institutions of higher education, and charitable organizations.
+Because of the nature of Mary’s work, many of her most successful matters have not resulted in public charges and remain confidential.

 Mary’s recent experience includes: